tiagomtotti/firebaseNet/README.md

 # firebaseNet
 Client library for Firebase Cloud Messaging (FCM) written in C# / .NET.

 This library provides a simple way in pure C# to send messages using the FCM HTTP connection servers.
-All JSON serialization/deserialization and HHTP related stuff is done automatically for you =).
+All JSON serialization/deserialization and HTTP related stuff is done automatically for you =).

 ## Sending your first message